vinodh-cts/Cloud-Quest/readme.md

    - Updates the `deployment.yaml` file by replacing `PLACEHOLDER_IMAGE_ID` with the new image ID of the latest version.

 3. **EKS Cluster Deployment**
-   - Replaces `PLACEHOLDER_S3_BUCKET_NAME` and `PLACEHOLDER_CLUSTER_NAME` in `backend.tf` for managing the remote state file based on user input.
+   - Replaces `PLACEHOLDER_S3_BUCKET_NAME` and `PLACEHOLDER_CLUSTER_NAME` in `backend.tf` for managing the remote statefile based on user input.
-   - Creates an EKS cluster with the state file stored in a remote S3 bucket using Terraform.
+   - Creates an EKS cluster with the statefile stored in a remote S3 bucket using Terraform.
    - Configures access to the EKS cluster on local or CI/CD runner machines using kubectl for cluster management.

 4. **Configuring the Environment for Application Deployment with Bash Scripts**